Methodology

 Get ranked recommendations with terpene reasoning

-Matchleaf scores each strain against your chosen effects using its terpene and cannabinoid profile, ranks them by fit, and explains the mechanism behind each pick.
-Strains in the database are matched instantly; unknown strains are analyzed in real time.
+Matchleaf scores each of your strains against your chosen effects by blending a deterministic terpene model with reported-experience data, ranks them by fit, and shows the terpene mechanism behind each pick.
+Strains in the database are matched instantly; strains we don't have yet are analyzed in real time.

 How Scoring Works